reactjs/react.dev/src/content/learn/state-as-a-snapshot.md

 3. `setNumber(number + 1)`: `number` is `0` so `setNumber(0 + 1)`.
     - React prepares to change `number` to `1` on the next render.

-Even though you called `setNumber(number + 1)` three times, in *this render's* event handler `number` is always `0`, so you set the state to `1` three times.
+Even though you called `setNumber(number + 1)` three times, in *this render's* event handler `number` is always `0`, so you set the State to `1` three times.
 This is why, after your event handler finishes, React re-renders the component with `number` equal to `1` rather than `3`.

-You can also visualize this by mentally substituting state variables with their values in your code.
-Since the `number` state variable is `0` for *this render*, its event handler looks like this:
+You can also visualize this by mentally substituting State variables with their values in your code.
+Since the `number` State variable is `0` for *this render*, its event handler looks like this:

 ```js
 <button onClick={() => {